arcadexyz/governance/README.md

 A voting vault, designed for early Arcade community members, contributors, and launch partners, that holds tokens in escrow subject to a vesting timeline.
 Both locked and unlocked tokens held by the vault contribute governance voting power.
 Since locked tokens are held by the `ARCDVestingVault`, they are not eligible for NFT boosts.
-Based heavily on Council's `AbstractVestingVault`.

 ### ImmutableVestingVault